-Voltage sensing and power are applied to the series boost module from the voltage sensing terminals 20, 22, and 24 of the regulator.
+Voltage sensing and power are applied to the series boost module from the voltage regulator sensing terminals 22 and 24.

 When the sensed voltage is within normal limits, an electrical signal is sent to the gate of a triac which is located in the series boost module.
 This triac short circuits the current transformer.
 This prevents any series boost during normal operation.